Writing things down

 end

 We store the damage that was dealt in the Damage action so that we can inspect it in kick.
-Now heading back to kick.
+We generate back to kick.lua.

 function Kick:perform(level, kicked)